VirtualBox 7.1.4 Build 165100

 Rate It

-VirtualBox is useful for several scenarios: Running multiple operating systems simultaneously.
-VirtualBox allows you to run more than one operating system at a time.
+VirtualBox is useful in several scenarios, such as running multiple operating systems simultaneously.
+It allows you to operate more than one OS at a time.

 This way, you can run software written for one operating system on another (for example, Windows software on Linux or a Mac) without having to reboot to use it.

-Software vendors can use virtual machines to ship entire software configurations.
+Software vendors can use virtual machines to ship entire software con๏ฌgurations.
 For example, installing a complete mail server solution on a real machine can be a tedious task.

 To run VirtualBox on your machine, you need: